jwlehner/applications/2015-12-15--RCAC/project_description.md

 peninsula provides the opportunity to reassess hypothesis concerning hinterland occupation, settlement patterns, interconnection and flows of commodities in this particular setting.
-More generally for the field of archeology, this work will <!--illustrate how mapping plays a central role in the construction of narratives by formulating--> formulate innovative generalizations about the visualization of uncertainty and inaccuracy in time and space - intrinsic to the nature of data - to address human-environment interactions.
+More generally for the field of archeology, this work will formulate innovative generalizations about the visualization of uncertainty and inaccuracy in time and space - intrinsic to the nature of data - to address human-environment interactions.
 The three principal lines of research encompass :

  1. Focus on traditional narrative reconstructions and their visualization by using data from the extensive and intensive survey of the *Panormos Project*